HomeArticle

 Editor | Yuan Silai

-Chen Bo, the co-founder and deputy general manager of Smart Pie, has changed a lot.
+Chen Bo, the co-founder and deputy general manager of Smart School, has changed.

-Three years ago, if you met him, you would think he was extremely flamboyant and even a bit arrogant.
-Chen Bo had absolute confidence in Smart Pie's products and capabilities.
-As for the competitors, he thought "they are nothing special".
+Three years ago, if you met him, you'd think he was so flamboyant as to be arrogant.
+Chen Bo was absolutely confident in Smart School's products and capabilities.
+As for competitors, he thought, "They're nothing special."

-Three years later, he told us: He will do his best in some things.
-If he can't achieve the desired results in a few years, he will let more capable people take over the business - he might even introduce professional managers.
+Three years later, he told us: He'll try his best on some things.
+If he can't achieve the desired results in a few years, he'll let more capable people take over the business - or even introduce professional managers.

 In the venture capital circle where "founder worship" prevails, this is a shocking decision, but there are traces to follow.

-36Kr exclusively learned that Smart Pie has completed a Series B+ financing of hundreds of millions of yuan.
-Meituan led the investment, and Shenzhen Capital Group, Hillhouse Capital, Intime Group, Guoce Capital, Minghui Zhiyuan, and GaoXin Investment Group jointly participated.
-This round of financing is less than half a year after the previous round in which DJI participated.
+36Kr exclusively learned that Smart School has completed a Series B+ financing of hundreds of millions of yuan.
+Jointly invested by Meituan Longzhu, Meituan, Shenzhen Capital Group, Hillhouse Capital, Intime Group, Guoce Investment, Minghui Zhiyuan, GaoXin Investment, etc. This round of financing is less than half a year after the previous round in which DJI participated.

-In the past decade or so, people have been infatuated with and chased after genius founders, regarding them as a kind of religious leaders.
-They don't necessarily have good eloquence or be likable, but they must have extremely strong personalities and talents in a certain aspect.
-Even if their style is high - pressure, autocratic, and inhumane, they will still be worshiped by countless people.
+In the past decade or so, people have been infatuated with and chased after genius founders, regarding them as some kind of religious leaders.
+They don't necessarily have good eloquence or need to be likable, but they must have extremely strong personalities and talents in one aspect.
+Even if their styles are high - pressured, dictatorial, and unfeeling, they will still be worshiped by countless people.

-From Silicon Valley to China, from Steve Jobs and Elon Musk to Sam Altman, the trend has never faded.
-And these dreamers have indeed created a number of star companies that will go down in history.
+From Silicon Valley to China, from Steve Jobs and Elon Musk to Sam Altman, this trend has never faded.
+And these dreamers have indeed created a number of star companies worthy of being recorded in history.

-Smart Pie obviously doesn't belong to this category.
-They started their business in Huaqiangbei and are common grassroots "bosses" in Shenzhen.
-The headquarters of Smart Pie is in Longhua, an area full of factories.
-They like "doing business" rather than being obsessed with changing the world - Chen Bo has never romanticized the act of starting a business.
+Smart School obviously doesn't belong to this group.
+They started their business in Huaqiangbei and are common grass - roots "bosses" in Shenzhen.
+The headquarters of Smart School is in Longhua, an area full of factories.
+They like "doing business" rather than being obsessed with changing the world - Chen Bo never romanticizes entrepreneurship.

-In the founding team of Smart Pie, you can see the entrepreneurial spirit that flows in the blood of many Cantonese people: like water, they adapt to the changes of the times, the market, regions, and even cultures.
+In the founding team of Smart School, you can see the entrepreneurial spirit flowing in the blood of many Cantonese people: like water, they adapt to the changes of the times, the market, regions, and even cultures.
 They are flexible, practical, and down - to - earth.
-When they find they can't achieve their goals, they can admit their own shortcomings and quickly switch paths.
+When they find they can't achieve their goals, they can admit their own deficiencies and quickly switch paths.

-From the matter of attracting investment, we can see the change in Smart Pie's way of doing things.
-For a long time, the three founders of Smart Pie didn't accept external investment or media interviews.
-"Making money quietly" has always been a characteristic of Chaoshan bosses.
+From the matter of introducing investment, you can see the change in Smart School's actions.
+For a long time, the three founders of Smart School didn't accept external investment or media interviews.
+"Making money quietly" has always been the characteristic of Chaoshan bosses.

-During those years, they invested a lot of money and manpower in R & D and even abandoned a product, but they found that the gap between their products and those of their competitors was still getting bigger and bigger.
+During those years, they invested a lot of money and manpower in R & D and even abandoned a product, but they found that the gap between their products and their competitors was still getting bigger.
 "At that moment, I realized that our efforts couldn't keep up with the intensity of the market," Chen Bo recalled.

 (Image source/Enterprise)

-And the solution is clear: "If the three of us can't do it well, it means there is a problem with our own abilities.
+And the solution is clear: "If the three of us can't do it well, it means there's a problem with our own abilities.
 If we can't do it well, let more suitable people do it."

-They actively looked for an intermediary to contact DJI and finalized the financing in three months.
-Chen Bo, who used to not even want to make his personal photos public, also began to force himself to contact the media.
+They actively looked for intermediaries to contact DJI and reached an agreement on financing in three months.
+Chen Bo, who didn't even want to make his personal photos public before, also began to force himself to contact the media.

 As "bosses", Hong Yingsheng and Chen Bo of course have ambitions.
-They believe that the 3D printing market still has several times of growth potential, and the market is far from the end.
-Smart Pie must stay in the game, reap the dividends, and even become the number one.
-For this purpose, they are willing to cut off the natural control desire, pride, and emotions of the founding team.
-As Chen Bo said: "Doing business is not playing house."
+They believe that the 3D printing market still has several times of growth potential, and the market is far from reaching the end.
+Smart School must stay at the table to take advantage of the dividends and even become the first.
+For this purpose, they're willing to cut off the inherent sense of control, pride, and emotions of the founding team.
+As Chen Bo said: "Doing business isn't playing house."

-We talked with Chen Bo for nearly three hours, discussing their experiences in the past three years and their plans for the future.
+We talked with Chen Bo for nearly three hours, exchanging experiences of the past three years and plans for the future.

 People are easily attracted by founders with a savior - like temperament.
-Smart Pie is not good at telling fascinating stories, but there is no doubt that these grassroots "bosses" are also formidable opponents.
+Smart School isn't good at telling fascinating stories, but there's no doubt that these grass - roots "bosses" are also formidable opponents.

 "Be water, My friend."